Prototypist1/FunctionFlow/ReadMe.md

 }
 ```

 The thing is, it is pretty easy to wire the sub-algorithms together by matching their input types to output types.
 An algorithm can determine that the result of `Assemble` must be fed into `Bake` because `Bake` requires an `Assembled` and that is what `Assemble` produces.
 This generalizes.
 Run the sub-algorithms in order.
 For each of the sub-algorithm's inputs, find the youngest item of matching type that was output from one of the previous sub-algorithms or provided as a parameter.
-This is exactly what Function Graph does.
+This is exactly what Function Flow does.

-Using Function Graph the same code looks like:
+Using Function Flow the same code looks like:

 ```C#
 public Enchilada MakeEnchilada(Oil oil, Spices spices, Flour flour, Broth broth, Tortillas tortillas, Cheese cheese, Onion onion){